12 Largest Data Centers In The World In 2023 [By Size]

 Mesa Datacenter was originally developed by Tempe-based First Solar Inc. In 2018, Apple revealed that it would spend $2 billion over the next decade to continue to improve the facility.
 However, the company, known for its secrecy, wouldn’t share details about what happens inside the datacenter, citing security concerns.

-Apple calls this facility its global data command center, which employs 150 people working in 10-hour shifts to oversee its operations data.
+Apple calls this facility its global data command center, where 150 people work in 10-hour shifts to oversee its operational data.

 To power the datacenter with green energy, Apple constructed a 300-acre solar power plant in Florence, Arizona.
 It has a 50 MW capacity, which is enough to power about 12,500 homes.
-It doesn’t make the datacenter 100% green but does offset the power consumption in Mesa.
+While this doesn’t render the data center entirely green, it does effectively offset the power consumption in Mesa, contributing significantly to its sustainability efforts.

 4. CWL1 Data Centre